MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

     https://gitlab.com/bdtw-mdp-workshop
     ```

-2. In the main page click on `New project` and the create new project using `Create blank project` field.
+2. In the main page click on `New project` and then create a new gitlab project using `Create blank project` field.

 3. Provide your project's name.
 We recommend to use your `name-surname-project` naming convention, as in the following example:

     <img width="500" alt="image" src="Images/Gitlab_project_01.png" >

-4. In your personal gitlab project landing page, click on `Clone` icon and the chose the `Clone with HTTPS` field:
+4. In your personal gitlab project landing page, click on `Clone` icon and then chose the `Clone with HTTPS` field:

     <img width="500" alt="image" src="Images/Gitlab_project_02.png" >